Rolands-Laucis/Socio/Documentation.md

 const new_user_id = await sc.Query("INSERT INTO users VALUES('Bob', 420) RETURNING id;");

-//queries with dynamic data - via params: await sc.Query("SELECT COUNT(*) AS RESULT FROM users WHERE name = :name;", params: { name: 'Bob' } ); //it is up to you to sanitize 'Bob' here or hope your DB has injection protection.
+//queries with dynamic data - via params: await sc.Query("SELECT COUNT(*) AS RESULT FROM users WHERE name = :name;", { name: 'Bob' } ); //it is up to you to sanitize 'Bob' here or hope your DB has injection protection.

 //security:
 await sc.Query("SELECT COUNT(*) FROM users;--socio"); //postfix a literal '--socio' at the end of your query, which by popular SQL notation should be a line comment and thus shouldnt interfere with the query itself, to mark it as to be encrypted by the SocioSecurity class during code building or bundling.
 Use the included Vite plugin or make your own way of integrating the class.
 NB!
 All strings in your entire frontend code base that end with the --socio marker will be encrypted.
 The marker also accepts an infinite amount of dash seperated params in any order, e.g. '--socio-perm-auth' to indicate, that this query shouldnt run without the required permissions on tables and that the session must be authenticated.
 Socio automatically appends a random integer as one of these params, just to randomize the encrypted string from being guessed or deduced.